shahrzl/kdbplus/portfolioTracker/README.md

 * Support multiple currencies.
 PnL in currencies other than USD will be automatically converted to USD.
 * Added product informations such as name and exchange.
-* Aggregate view by Account and Trader.
+* Aggregate view by Account.

 Screenshot: